 ALLOWED_HOSTS = ['*']

-* to the full qualified domain name of your server.
+Change the * to the full qualified domain name of your server.
 This is a Django security features which enable the web server to serve only those requests that match the hostname of your server.

 Now initialize the PostgreSQL database using the following command.